A tiny knitted mouse for keychain / keyring. It takes an hour to complete. It's a knitting pattern easy for the beginner.

-We’ll use the long tail which through remaining stitches and start sewing the side edges together.
+We’ll use the long tail which through remaining stitches and start sewing the side edges together (use the Mattress Stitch to sew).
 Adding stuffing as you sew, stuff them so they are fairly firm but not straining the seams.
 (Fig.6)

 Once you are happy with the shape continue sewing the seams right up to the cast -on edge.
 Then, we’ll thread the tapestry needle with this long tail through the loops of the cast -on stitches and pull up tightly (8 sts), I've used red to illustrate. (fig. 7 - fig.8)